Skip to main content

 How Often Should a Septic Tank Be Emptied?

 The frequency of your septic tank emptying will depend on several factors, including its size and average use.
 For standard-sized tanks used in the home for domestic purposes, the 3-to-5-year mark should be sufficient.
-However, with larger tanks used in commercial, industrial and agricultural spaces, this should be conducted more often.
+However, with larger tanks used in commercial, industrial and agricultural spaces, this should be emptied more often.

 Typically speaking once every year is recommended.
 Regular emptying will prevent your septic tank system from backing up or at worst failing, which can lead to costly repairs.